peterdesmet/favourite-fruit-color/README.md

 ## Rationale

 A simple analysis to discover my favourite fruit colour.

+As you're working with ordinal data, make sure to use proper statistical methods!

 ## Data